lixinW/ship-hats-docs/subscription.md

 ## Upgrade

-You may upgrade to additional users and add-on anytime.
+You may upgrade to additional users and add-on anytime via the TechBiz portal.

-To upgrade a subscription, [Raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) with your requirement.

 ## Downgrade